 In response, the Federal and Provincial governments enacted pieces of legislation to help individuals and businesses stay afloat during the crisis, including a mortgage deferral and a freeze on evictions.
 While these measures address some of the short term issues, it doesn’t solve the issue of how people will pay their bills over the longer term.
 In Toronto, almost half of the population rents and they have some of the highest rents in the country.

 The Federation of Metro Tenants Associations (FMTA) quickly stepped up to address the gap.
 They created a petition calling on the Provincial government to freeze rent for April 1st.
-In just two days, the FTMA was able to gather 11,000 signatures.
+In just under a week, the FTMA was able to gather 20,000 signatures.
+Another few thousand have come in since then.

 How did the FMTA do so well?
 There are a few factors to consider.